mkristian/jbundler/Readme.md

 there are no specs in place (yet) so expect a few more bugs ;-)

-since the version resolution happens in two steps - first the gems then the jars/poms - it is possible in case of failure of the second one there could be another set of versions for the gems which would then succeed the jars/poms resolution.
+since the version resolution happens in two steps - first the gems then the jars/poms - it is possible in case of failure of the second one there could be another set of versions for the gems which would then succeed the jars/poms resolution. but there is plenty of possible ways to improve this (maven could resolve the gems as well, etc)

 ## jar/pom dependencies ##